-UA High Performance Computing (HPC) is an interdisciplinary research center.
-The mission is to enable research and discoveries that advance sciences and technologies.
-UA HPC deploys and operates advanced computing and data resources to enable computational and data-enabled research activities of students, faculty, and staff at the University of Arizona.
-UA HPC also provides consulting, technical documentation, and training to support users of these resources.
+UA High Performance Computing (HPC) is an interdisciplinary research center focused on facilitating research and discoveries that advance science and technology.
+We deploy and operate advanced computing and data resources for the research activities of students, faculty, and staff at the University of Arizona.
+We also provide consulting, technical documentation, and training to support our users.

 |Debug queue is added to support testing code or trying script options.
 It has higher priority but short limits.|

 |46 nodes with Nvidia GPU's are available for standard and windfall use.|

 |The 2012 systems (cluster, smp, and htc) have been powered off as scheduled.|

 |We offer a new web portal called Open OnDemand which includes Jupyter notebooks and a nifty file browser|